-- 14. Appearance: You are expected to dress appropriately for the classroom environment.
-The following items are not acceptable:

-- sagging pants
+- 14. Appearance: You are expected to dress appropriately for the classroom and campus environment.
+The following items are not acceptable: - sagging pants

 - clothing/jewelry with drug related signs

 - low cut tops

 - see through garments

 - too-short shorts

 - short skirts

 - leggings worn alone

 - halter tops

 - short midriff tops

 - clothing and accessories that degrade individuals or groups

-No hats or head gear are allowed in the classroom.
-No gang affiliation is to be displayed.
+Hats or head gear are not allowed to be worn in the classroom.
+Any gang affiliation is not allowed to be displayed.
 The instructor will notify any student if he/she is inappropriately dressed.
-If a student is found in violation of the above dress code, the garment error will be immediately corrected and the student can remain in class; or the student will be sent home to correct the garment error; or failure to comply with garment error will result in the student being referred to the Discipline Committee.
+If a student is found in violation of the above dress code, the student will be given an opportunity to make a garment correction and remain in class.
+Failure to comply will result in the student being referred to the Vice President of Student Services.

-- 15. The instructor has the authority to remove any element that disrupts the instruction process or interferes with the rights of other students to learn, including but not limited to headphones and all other music devices. - 16.
-Breaks are set by the instructor and/or director.
-Noise, both inside and outside the building, should be kept to a minimum during breaks. - 17.
-Parking Lot/Loitering: Loitering and playing loud music is not allowed in the parking area. - 18.
-Card playing: Card playing in any form including playing cards, magic cards, pokémon cards etc., is not allowed on any RichmondCC campus. - 19.
-Use appropriate online etiquette.
+- 15. Disruptions: The instructor has the authority to remove any element that disrupts the instruction process or interferes with the rights of other students to learn, including but not limited to headphones and all other music devices. - 16.
+Breaks: are set by the instructor and/or director.
+Noise, both inside and outside the building, should be kept to a minimum during breaks.